 Attach: Attaches the symbol to an object in the drawing.
-When attached, if you move the object the symbol
+When attached, if you move the object the symbol moves with it.

 Detach: Detaches the symbol.
 The symbol becomes a free-standing object.

 Text Justification: Sets justification of text.
 Changing the symbol alignment from the General tab overwrites the text justification setting.
 Selecting center alignment does not change the setting.